-If you have to miss class, please use your resources.
-Ask your team and other classmates to get a run-down and notes on any lessons you miss.
+- 1. Prior to class, email me via Canvas to let me know.
+These aren't emails I respond to (unless you ask a question), but they are emails I save to review when I calculate attendance/participation grades for excused absences. - 2.
+Review the slides for class (posted on Canvas) - 3.
+Ask your team and other classmates to get a summary and notes on any lessons you miss. - 4.
 If you find there are topics that we covered while you were gone that raise questions, please come by during office hours or schedule a meeting to discuss.
 Email specific questions you have in advance so that we can make the most of our time.